oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 12: index.txt
 <requirement-12-index-txt>
-The file `index.txt` MUST contain the list of all filenames of CSAF documents which are located in the sub-directories with their filenames.
+The file `index.txt` SHALL contain the list of all filenames of CSAF documents which are located in the sub-directories with their filenames.
 Each entry SHALL be terminated by a newline sequence.
 The last entry MAY skip the newline sequence.